rapidsai/deployment/source/guides/scheduler-gpu-optimization.md

 # ...
 ```

-For the Dask scheduler pod we are setting a node affinity using the label previously specified on the dedicated node.
+For the Dask scheduler Pod we are setting a node affinity using the label previously specified on the dedicated node.
 Node affinity in Kubernetes allows you to constrain which nodes your Pod can be scheduled based on node labels.
 This is also intended to be a soft requirement as we are using the `preferredDuringSchedulingIgnoredDuringExecution` type of node affinity.
 The Kubernetes scheduler tries to find a node which meets the rule.
-If a matching node is not available, the Kubernetes scheduler still schedules the pod on any available node.
+If a matching node is not available, the Kubernetes scheduler still schedules the Pod on any available node.
 This ensures that you will not face any issues with the Dask cluster even if the T4 node is unavailable.

 ### Accessing your Dask cluster